Mekin-jema/Mekin-jema/README.md

 - 🧠 Strong problem-solving skills with meticulous attention to detail.
 - 🗣️ Excellent communication skills ensuring smooth collaboration.
 - 🌐 Dedication to staying updated with the latest industry trends.

-Education:
-- 🎓 [Your Degree], [Your University], [Year of Graduation]

-Certifications:
-- 🏅 [Relevant Certifications, if any]

-Portfolio:
-🔗 [Link to your portfolio showcasing examples of your frontend and backend work]

-Availability:
-📆 Currently available for new projects.
-Excited to discuss how I can contribute to your success!

-Let's Connect:
 📬 Eager to chat
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=iamvikramkumar&label=Profile%20views&color=0e75b6&style=flat" alt="iamvikramkumar" /> </p>